Vegan Blood Orange Upside Down Cake

 Notes

-- To make this blood orange cake gluten free, use 1 cup (100g) almond flour/ blanched almond meal and 1 cup (160g) gluten free all-purpose flour, in addition to the almond flour that's already in the recipe.
+- To make this blood orange cake gluten-free, please use 1 cup (100g) almond flour/ blanched almond meal and 1 cup (160g) gluten-free all-purpose flour, in addition to the almond flour already in the recipe.

 This recipe was originally published in 2018 and updated in 2021 for simplicity.